Jim Bottorff's

 Tips On Playing Along:

 1. Each song has an introduction intended to get you into the song easily.
 Listen to the bass and rhythm of the introduction and you should be able to hear the tempo for the song.
-Lead-in melody notes for the song sometimes will start before the introduction is finished.
-Start playing along after the introduction is finished.
-Listen closely and be ready.
-The chords shown on the charts are for the song, not the introduction.
-Don't play along with the introduction.
+Lead-in melody notes for a song will sometimes start before the introduction is finished.
 Start strumming along with the song after the introduction has finished.
 Most of the songs have a small pause at the end of the introduction.

 Examples: